SofijaErkin/basic-tool-mac/linux/samba_share_macos_with_debian.md

 Refer from Server to Client.

 ### 10.1Refer from Linux/Debian to Host/macOS

+Host/macOS smaba client using terminal connects to Linux/Debian samba server.

+Not that easy.

 1.[How to set up Samba in Ubuntu/Linux, and access it in Mac OS and Windows](https://adrianmejia.com/how-to-set-up-samba-in-ubuntu-linux-and-access-it-in-mac-os-and-windows/).